Survival (UFO)

-"Survival" is the thirteenth episode aired of the first series of UFO – a 1970 British television science fiction series about an alien invasion of Earth.
+"Survival" is the third episode of UFO, a 1970 British science fiction television series about an alien invasion of Earth.
 The screenplay was written by Tony Barwick and the director was Alan Perry.
-The episode was filmed between 30 June and 10 July 1970 and aired on the ATV Midlands on 30 December 1970.
-Though shown as the thirteenth episode, it was actually the fourth to have been filmed.
+The episode was filmed between 30 June and 10 July 1970 and was first broadcast on 28 September 1970 in Canada, and 6 January 1971 in the UK.
+It was the fourth episode filmed.

 The series was created by Gerry Anderson and Sylvia Anderson with Reg Hill, and produced by the Andersons and Lew Grade's Century 21 Productions for Grade's ITC Entertainment company.

 Plot

 Under the cover of a meteor shower, a UFO manages to evade SHADO's tracking and land on the Moon.
 The alien pilot gets close enough to Moonbase to shoot out a window of the Leisure Sphere.
 The resulting explosive decompression kills an astronaut inside and almost kills Paul Foster.

 Straker orders a search of the vicinity around Moonbase using Moon mobiles and they locate the UFO in a crater.
 The UFO shoots at the Moon mobiles whereupon the interceptors are called in.
 They shoot the UFO down as it tries to take off and it crashes into Foster's Moon mobile.
 Thrown clear, Foster is injured in the explosion and his spacesuit's radio transmitter is broken.
 SHADO believes that he has been killed.

 Foster is not alone, however, as the alien has also survived.
 The two adversaries realise that to survive they need to co-operate on the walk back to Moonbase.
 They get close to their destination but a search team locates Foster.
 Believing the alien to be a threat and with Foster unable to contact the search team due to his broken radio, they shoot and kill the alien.